 You should be able to show that you are a team player if you want to land that job.
 This can be exhibited by giving credit to your teammates whom you worked on a project with.
 Say that you worked on a particular part of the project but it took the whole team to get things done.

-Such a quality in a candidate shows that you can connect well with others in the workplace and acts as a bonus point for you.
+Such a team player skill or quality in a candidate shows that you can connect well with others in the workplace and acts as a bonus point for you.

 About Author: With a background in education and entrepreneurship, Jake Lester currently writes for the educational blogging project ProWritersCenter.
 Jake writes for many blogs and gives useful advice for entrepreneurs, students, and educators.
 He likes to cover stories in productivity, careers, and education.
 Connect with him on Twitter and Facebook